Updated March 15, 2023

 The two most commonly used communication network models are TCP / IP and OSI.
 Many similarities and differences between them are here.
-The main differences is that the conceptual model is OSI which is not practical for communication, while TCP / IP is used for connection establishment and network communication.
-Horizontal approach is followed by TCP / IP and the OSI model supports a vertical approach.
-For every network, including the Internet, TCP / IP is the standard protocol, whereas OSI is not a protocol, but a benchmark model for understanding and design.
+The main differences are that the conceptual model is OSI which is not practical for communication, while TCP / IP is used for connection establishment and network communication.
+TCP / IP follows the horizontal approach, and the OSI model supports a vertical approach.
+For every network, including the Internet, TCP / IP is the standard protocol, whereas OSI is not a protocol but a benchmark model for understanding and design.

 The OSI Model is a conceptual model developed by the International Organization for Standardization that allows various communication systems to communicate through standard protocols.

 - Application layer: This is the only layer that interacts directly with user data.
 However, it should be noted that software applications are not components of the application layer; the application layer is accountable for protocols and information manipulation on which the software users are relying to obtain significant information.